Biodiversity Conference 2026

 Cultural & Natural Heritage

-The WBH is part of Bhutan’s natural legacy, aligned with the national philosophy of living in harmony with nature.
+The WBH is part of Bhutan’s natural heritage, aligned with the national philosophy of living in harmony with nature.

 Conference’s Objectives